-Today, I will take you on a new trip we will go in Palermo, Italy to visit an interesting place.
-We will go to visit the Capuchin Catacombs, the place where we can meet very close the dead ones, so close that we might get to shake hands.
-Yes, I know it sound quite creepy and in a way it is actually creepy.
+Today, I will take you on a new trip to Palermo, Italy, to visit an exciting place.
+We will see the Capuchin Catacombs, the place where we can meet the dead ones very close that we might get to shake hands.
+Yes, I know it sounds pretty creepy, and it is actually scary in a way.
 Let’s see the history of this place.

-Relatives can visit their dead ones, pray for them, and maintain the bodies in a good condition.
+Relatives can visit their dead ones, pray for them, and maintain their bodies in good condition.

-Each new body will be placed in a temporary niche and later placed in a permanent one.
-They bodies would will be put aside , if their living relatives would stop paying for the niche, until they would pay again.
+Each new body will be placed in a temporary niche and later in a permanent niche.
+The bodies would be set aside if their living relatives would stop paying for the niche until they would pay again.

-Last friar that was entombed was brother Riccardo in 1871, the catacombs will still receive other people.
-They will be closed in 1880 officially but even so there were still be other people entombed.
-The last person that was entombed was the little girl named Rosalia Lombardo, she was entombed in 1920, she was two years old when she died, she is considered the most beautiful mummy.
-She looks like she is sleeping, her body was preserved with a long forgotten procedure that was lost until Alfredo Salafia rediscover it.
+The last friar that was entombed was brother Riccardo in 1871.
+The catacombs will still receive other people.
+They will be closed in 1880 officially, but there will still be other people entombed.
+The last person that was buried was the little girl named Rosalia Lombardo.
+She was entombed in 1920.
+She was two years old.
+Rosalia is considered the most beautiful mummy.
+She looks like she is sleeping, her body was preserved with a long-forgotten procedure that was lost until Alfredo Salafia rediscover it.

 The catacombs host about 8000 bodies and 1252 mummies that line the walls.
-The bodies are put on categories men, women, virgins, kids, monks, professionals.
+The bodies are categorized as men, women, virgins, kids, monks, professionals.

 The mummification process.

-Natural mummification, is a natural process based on dehydration, removing the fluids presents in the tissues in that way stopping the growth of bacteria and the process of decay of the body.
+Natural mummification is a natural process based on dehydration, removing the fluids present in the tissues that stop the growth of bacteria and the process of decay of the body.
 This process will be perfected by the capuchin monks.

-After a short while after the person passed away, the body is placed in a room called colatoio, in this room will be removed the internal organs from the body.
-Instead of the organs there will be put of straw or bay leaves, so the dehydration will be facilitated.
-Than the bodies will be put in a supine position on grids of terracotta tubes, so the body fluids can drain away and their flesh desiccate.
-The colaiato room is perfect place for mummification as the air is dryer with a low humidity, the room than will be closed for a year.
-After the bodies will be exposed to air, washed with vinegar, dressed and and placed in the wall niche.
+After a short while from the death moment, the body is placed in a colatoio room.
+In this room will be removed the internal organs from the body.
+Instead of the organs, there will be straw or bay leaves, so the dehydration will be facilitated.
+Then, the bodies will be put supine on grids of terracotta tubes, so the body fluids can drain away, and their flesh desiccate.
+The colatoio room is the perfect place for mummification as the air is dryer with low humidity.
+The room will be closed for a year.
+After the bodies are exposed to air, washed with vinegar, dressed, and placed in the wall niche.

-Another method that was used mostly in the epidemic time was that the body will be washed in arsenic so the body will preserve perfect.
+Another method that was used mainly in the epidemic time was that the body would be washed in arsenic so the body would preserve perfectly.

-I hope you will enjoy it and don’t get to scared 🙂 for more info: http://www.palermocatacombs.com/
+I hope you will enjoy it and don’t get too scared 🙂 for more info: http://www.palermocatacombs.com/